IOTA is now part of the ENSURESEC consortium. What is ENSURESEC and why is it important –especially today?

 It is clear that this trend will not stop after the pandemic, especially when one observes that in this new normal, with the population increasingly relying on e-commerce, new business opportunities are emerging.
 Just consider how non-e-commerce business Xiaomi has recently launched an e-commerce service in India to enable customers stuck at home to buy the brand's products from their local retailers.
-This is a growing trend that will hit even more traditional high-street retailers: consider that 19% of UK car buyers recently declared that they would purchase a car sooner if there was an online option available.
-All this adds up more opportunities but also more risks to an already complex ecosystem, should this become the target of increasingly sophisticated cyberattacks.
+This is a growing trend that will hit even more traditional high-street retailers (consider that 19% of UK car buyers recently declared that they would purchase a car sooner if there was an online option available).
+All this adds up to more opportunities but also more risks for an already complex ecosystem, should this become the target of increasingly sophisticated cyberattacks.

 On the other end, despite the need for growth in e-commerce, most customers remain skeptical because of a lack of confidence in its security.
 It is therefore clearly important to further develop and maintain a secure e-commerce infrastructure and distribution chains that go beyond national boundaries.

 In Europe, the European Digital Single Market aims to offer such infrastructure to promote the fair growth of all small businesses and distributors across the European market.

 Contributing to the security of this infrastructure from cyberattacks is the main aim of the ENSURESEC project.

 What is ENSURESEC?

 ENSURESEC is a collaborative Innovation Action project awarded by the European Commission to a consortium of 22 different partners, including the IOTA Foundation.

 As with other EU-funded projects of which the IOTA Foundation is already a member, including +CityXchange and Dig_it, the Foundation was involved in the development of the project – in this case, in August 2019.
 In January 2020 the ENSURESEC consortium was awarded funding, winning the competition against other consortia participating in the same call for project ideas.
 The project finally kicked off with a remote virtual meeting earlier this month.
 A new normal in these months of restricted cross-border traveling.